tilek/random/principles/general/guide_for_finding_a_psychotherapist.md

-# Guide: Finding a psychologist or psychotherapist
+# Guide: Finding a psychotherapist

 1. Clearly state the goals you have for psychotherapy.
    Example: "Be as healthy and happy as possible", "Minimize stress & anxiety"